Two-dimensional delta-Bose gas: skew-product relative motions: The lower-dimensional approximations

-For the proof of Theorem~\ref{thm:3}, the method is in part similar to the method of Brownian approximations discussed in Section~\ref{sec:intro} for constructing the Schr\"odinger semigroup of the relative motion.
-Both methods are at the expectation level to draw connections to the Schr\"odinger semigroup $\{P^\beta_t\}$.
-More specifically, the similarity is that we will consider the following expansions at the expectation level:
+The proof of Theorem~\ref{thm:3} is in part similar to the method of using \eqref{def:approxH} and \eqref{def:Lambdaphi}.
+Both methods are at the expectation level if one views the latter in terms of Brownian motion by \eqref{FK:approx}.
+Another similarity is that we will use as essential tools the following expansions in the lower-dimensional approximations: under $\P^{\al}$ for $\alpha>0$,